minamarin/component_suggestion_tool/README.md

 - WCAG 2.1 AA accessible UI
 - Nova design system theming

+## Key Technical Decisions
+💠 Frontend Decisions
+- Component Scope Control:
+I made a conscious choice to scope the react-live component preview strictly to the @visa/nova-react library.
+This prevented runtime errors from undefined or unsafe components and ensured that live previews stayed accurate and secure within the Nova design system context.
+- Live Preview Rendering Strategy:
+For rendering AI-suggested JSX, I opted for react-live instead of dangerouslySetInnerHTML.
+This allowed me to safely execute and render actual React components in real-time, maintaining interactivity while avoiding XSS vulnerabilities and the limitations of raw HTML rendering.
+- Safe AI Code Injection:
+I enforced a structured JSON response format from OpenAI (with componentName and componentCode fields).
+This made it easier to parse, render, and debug AI outputs while minimizing hallucinations and formatting errors in the live preview.
+- User Experience Improvements:
+To make the experience developer-friendly, I added:
+- A clickable Visa logo that resets the entire session state and clears the suggestion history.
+- Typewriter animations to rotate placeholder prompts, making the input field more interactive and less static.
+- Copy-to-clipboard functionality via the VisaCopyLow icon for instant code reuse.

+💠 Backend Decisions
+- Backend-Orchestrated AI Calls:
+I chose to handle OpenAI API calls on the backend (Node.js Express) to protect sensitive API keys and to validate AI responses before exposing them to the frontend.
+This architecture also gave me flexibility for future enhancements like caching or request throttling.
+- Mock Dataset Integration:
+Given that the real Visa PDS components are behind internal access walls, I created a mock dataset (components.json) to replicate realistic component suggestions.
+This allowed me to demonstrate both keyword matching and AI-driven suggestions without scraping or unauthorized access.
+- Validation Strategy for AI Output:
+I designed the system to optionally validate AI-suggested components against my known mock dataset before rendering.
+While basic checks were implemented, I noted this as an area for future development, especially for enterprise use cases where hallucination prevention is critical.

 ## AI Usage
 AI was used strictly as a pair programming assistant:
 - Drafted architectural scaffolding and brainstorming flow logic